 Based on these opinions, the Vomit project explores the following approach:

 Vomit wants mail stored in Maildir++ format.
+An email is a file.
 Enough said.

 And yes, that means you can use some of the tools right on your mailserver, if that's your type of thing.